 The Bionic guide to VAT on business energy

 If you run a business, VAT will add an extra 20% to the cost of your energy bills.
-Not an ideal situation, especially at a time when energy prices are hitting record highs.
+Not an ideal situation, especially when energy prices are still high.

 There are certain circumstances in which your business might be eligible for a reduced rate of 5% VAT.
 But this discount isn't automatically given, so you'll need to apply to your business energy supplier if you qualify.